IvS-KULeuven/cgse/docs/dev_guide/plugins.md

 * `cgse.version`: Each package that provides functionality within the CGSE or adds a device driver registers itself to provide version information.
-* `cgse.command.plugins`: Packages can add commands or sub-commands to the `cgse` app to manage their functionality from within the `cgse` app, e.g. to start or stop the service or to report on its status.
+* `cgse.command`: Packages can add commands or sub-commands to the `cgse` app to manage their functionality from within the `cgse` app, e.g. to start or stop the service or to report on its status.
+* `cgse.service`: Package provides a device driver or another service.
 * `cgse.settings`: Package can add their own settings.
 * `cgse.explore`: Package provides a set of functions to explore, e.g. if any of the processes it provides are running.